xRaska/ShapeKey_Sync/README.md

-**The AllObject toggle** is useful if you want to set (or not) that shapekeys for all the sub-collections, so if toggled on all your object (no matter how many sub-collections you have) will inherit that transformation.
+**The AllObject toggle** is useful if you want to set (or not) that shapekeys for all the sub-collections, so if toggled on, all your object (no matter how many sub-collections you have) will inherit that transformation.
 Otherwise only the object directy inside will inherit the transformation.

-Don't worry about having objects that don't have the same shape keys, it will not mess with them, it will only act if it will find the correct name.
+- Don't worry about having objects that don't have the same shape keys, it will not mess with them, it will only act if it will find the correct name.

 # Licence